 Besides its apparent connection to contest literature, our paper echoes the argument of Shapiro (1986) on firms' behavior in oligopolistic markets.
-He shows that the more fierce Bertrand competition can be expost more anti-competitive than an ex ante softer Cournot competition, as the latter restricts the contestability of the market and discourages entries.
-We focus on the issue of mechanism design in our particular context, and endogenize the level of subsequent competition as the strategic choice of the contest designer.
+He shows that the more fierce Bertrand competition can be expost more anti-competitive than an ex ante softer Cournot competition, as the latter limits the contestability of the market and discourages entries.
+We focus on the issue of mechanism design in our particular context.
+In addition, the level of post-entry competition is a continuous variable and it is made a strategic choice of the contest designer.